 Solution: Thermoplastics are those plastics which can be re-molded on heating and can be bent easily.
 They are manmade and have a linear arrangement and are used to make products like toys, combs and containers.

 2. _________ is the first fully synthetic fibre.

 Answer: (C) Nylon

 Solution: Nylon was the first fully synthetic fibre made in 1931, without using any natural raw material.
 It was prepared from chemicals.
-Nylon fibres are strong, lustrous, elastic and used for making stockings, car belts, parachutes, ropes, etc.
+Nylon fibres are strong, lustrous, and elastic and are used for making stockings, car belts, parachutes, ropes, etc.

 3. A polymer is a large molecule composed of many repeated units.
-What is a polyester composed of?
+What is polyester composed of?